OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

 For this experiment we will use the send a byte (8 bits) signal from the ATmega to the shift register.
 When the latch pin of the shift register is set LOW, the shift register will use the stored 8 bits to set its 8 output pins accordingly.
 We will attach one LED to each of the 8 output pin to check if their state (1 or 0).

-We will also make the LEDs light up in the knight rider KITT pattern!
+We will also make the eight LEDs light up in the knight rider KITT pattern using only three ATmega pins!
 For this circuit, we will need the 74HC595 shift register and 8 LEDS with 8 current limiting resistors (200 ohms).

 #### What You'll Need